The Best 5 Natural Oils for a Healthy Hair

 To use it, just dispense a couple of drops on to your palm and massage it well through your hair.
 Try to avoid the roots especially if you’re planning to use it prior to going out.

 It’s quite easy to use but the process may take a bit of more time.
-Coconut oil is very sensitive to temperature so it usually solidifies in the container.
+Coconut product is very sensitive to temperature so it usually solidifies in the container.
 Let it melt by warming it up a little, then massage it all over your hair and scalp.
 If you have very oily scalp, you may simply avoid the roots.
 Use a shower cap to secure your hair and leave it for at least 30 minutes.

 If your main concern is hair fall or thinning, then you should definitely consider Castor Oil.
 It is loaded with essential nutrients like Vitamin E, proteins and minerals that effectively boost hair growth.
 In addition to this, it is also rich in antioxidants that serve as bacteria eliminators.
 Its nourishing blend of vitamins and antioxidants work in complete synergy to control hair loss, eliminate dandruff and soothe the irritated scalp.
-Just like Coconut and Argan oil, Castor oil also serves as a natural moisturizer that supports the keratin found in the hair.
+Just like Coconut and Argan products, Castor oil also serves as a natural moisturizer that supports the keratin found in the hair.
 As a result, it increases manageability, improves texture, and prevents split ends.

-The proper and efficient way to use Castor oil is to mix it with a carrier oil to neutralize its thick and heavy texture.
-Some great examples of carrier oils are olive and coconut oil.
+The proper and efficient way to use Castor product is to mix it with a carrier oil to neutralize its thick and heavy texture.
+Some great examples of carrier products are olive and coconut oil.
 After mixing, gently massage it to your scalp and leave it for at least 3 hours.
 If possible, you can also leave it overnight for best results.
 Just make sure that your hair is perfectly secured with a shower cap.

 Tips on choosing the right natural oil